Treatments and tests

 What is a hysteroscopy?

 A hysteroscopy is a procedure to look at the inside of your uterus (womb) using a small telescope (hysteroscope).
-It is common for a biopsy (removing small pieces of the lining of your womb) to be performed at the same time.
+It is common for your gynaecologist to perform a biopsy (removing small pieces of tissue from the lining of your womb) at the same time.

 A hysteroscopy is good for finding out the cause of abnormal bleeding from your womb, especially heavy periods and bleeding after menopause.
 It will help to find out if you have fibroids, polyps, endometrial cancer or an abnormally-shaped womb.